I am Tai Chi teacher and a Mindfulness teacher.

 When I see you in your ‘good’ I can’t help but want you I imagine my skin next to yours our bodies caressing and writhing.
 A look you give That I just can’t resist But I must break this cycle Of craziness between us.
 The hurt I feel from your betrayal And the sacrifices I made For nought but heartache Leave me filled with so much anger.
 And yet I want you, need you Deep inside me Moving as only we two know how a carnal need ignited in our eyes.
 An unspoken link that transverses Understanding by others A...

 My name is Kristen Milstead.
-I am an author, researcher, and coach who helps individuals with a history of trauma overcome limiting beliefs and find their voices so they can empower themselves to choose their own destinies.
+I am an writer, researcher, and activist who is passionate about helping individuals with a history of trauma find their voices and overcome limiting beliefs imposed on them by others, and about raising awareness about invisible exploitation and abuse.
 I have a Ph.D. in Sociology and I am also a narcissistic abuse survivor.
 Learn more about me here.
-Welcome!
-Wherever you are in your healing journey, you are not alone.

 Want to Stay Updated?